inex/ixp-manager-docs-md/docs/features/tacacs.md

 * `priv` is an optional user privilege to limit the user selection to.
 See [the available integer values on the `AUTH_` constants here](https://github.com/inex/IXP-Manager/blob/master/database/Entities/User.php).
 You typically want `3`.
 * `template` is an optional template (rather than `$IXPROOT/resources/views/api/v4/user/formatted/default`).
 See below.

-And example of a user in the reponse is:
+And example of a user in the response is:

 ```
 user=joebloggs {